 Check out good places to try these foods in Saigon:

-Normal rice is not enough for the Vietnamese; you can also find many foods made from the glutinous rice which has a denser and stickier texture.
+Normal rice is not enough for the Vietnamese; you can also find many foods made from glutinous rice with a denser and stickier texture.
 You can serve them with protein to make savory dishes or mix with fruits and coconut milk to make sweet dishes.

 Xoi Man and Xoi Chien